finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/05_implement_ocp_compliance_operator/implement_ocp_compliance_operator.md

 rhcos4-nerc-cip      57s
 ```

-7. The next step is to set up the compliance scanning using the CIS profile, the default profiles that is being used will run scans on a daily base and, where possible. auto-remiate any complaince issues.
+7. The next step is to set up the compliance scanning using the CIS profile, the default profiles that is being used will run scans on a daily basis and, where possible auto-remediate any complaince issues.

 ```shell
 oc create -f 03-scansetting-cis-ocp4-default.yaml
 ```

-8. The creation of the scan object will trigger the initial compliance scan to take please against the CIS compliance profile, to check that the compliance scan is running use the following command:
+8. The creation of the scan object will trigger the initial compliance scan to take place against the CIS compliance profile, to check that the compliance scan is running use the following command:

 ```shell
 oc get compliancesuite -w